-- Where a delivery vehicle has been sealed then the seal must remain intact until it is broken by a site team member.
-In the event that the seal on the vehicle has already broken, the goods in team will record this fact on the delivery paperwork and advise the supplier accordingly. - All delivery vehicles must be in a safe and road-worthy condition, weather and waterproof, free from contamination and odour free. - Where curtain-sided vehicles are being off-loaded from the rear, the curtains must remain fully closed and taut in order to provide a safe working environment for the unloader. - Vehicles that are to rear off-load must have floors in good condition and be capable of withstanding a pedestrian pallet truck (PPT). - The consignment(s) to be off-loaded must: - Be readily accessible on the vehicle (the site will not handle goods for other consignees) - Be a clearly marked for the DFC or other Team Leidos building - Not have goods for another consignee on top - Be capable of being handled by a FLT or PPT. - Upon completion of unloading, a count of shipping units will be undertaken for each consignment / supplier and this number will be written on the delivery paperwork.
-The delivery paperwork will be signed UNCHECKED, as no detailed checking is undertaken at this stage. - Any subsequent delivery errors will be reported back to the supplier within 5 business days of the delivery being made. - The site will not accept any goods that do not correspond to the presented delivery paperwork.
+Where a delivery vehicle has been sealed then the seal must remain intact until it is broken by a site team member.
+In the event that the seal on the vehicle has already broken, the goods in team will record this fact on the delivery paperwork and advise the supplier accordingly.

+All delivery vehicles must be in a safe and road-worthy condition, weather and waterproof, free from contamination and odour free.
+Where curtain-sided vehicles are being off-loaded from the rear, the curtains must remain fully closed and taut in order to provide a safe working environment for the unloader.
+Vehicles that are to rear off-load must have floors in good condition and be capable of withstanding a pedestrian pallet truck (PPT).
-- Any visible signs of damage during the unloading process will be endorsed on the paperwork and the site reserves the right to refuse badly damaged shipping units, irrespective of the condition of the goods contained within.

-- Any loose packaging that does not form part of the consignment will be reloaded on the vehicle once unloading has been completed.

-- In the event that a load has moved / collapsed during transit the site will make a decision on whether to unload.
-Provided the vehicle is safe to drive on the highway, the decision may be for the load to be rejected and the delivery to be rebooked at a later date.

-- In circumstances where the site

-is prepared to unload the vehicle

-where the load has moved /

-collapsed you may be re-charged

-the cost associated with any re-work

-together with any adverse disruption

-to the goods in operation.

-- In instances where the site encounters issues with a vehicle or load presentation the incident will be documented (including photographs) and forwarded to your Project Team, Lead IM or SC Manager for sharing with all relevant parties.

-- Poor vehicle and load presentation may result in your delivery being refused, and all instances will be recorded on your delivery compliance scorecard.
+The consignment(s) to be off-loaded must:

+- Be readily accessible on the vehicle (the site will not handle goods for other consignees) - Be a clearly marked for the DFC or other Team Leidos building - Not have goods for another consignee on top - Be capable of being handled by a FLT or PPT.

+Upon completion of unloading, a count of shipping units will be undertaken for each consignment / supplier and this number will be written on the delivery paperwork.
+The delivery paperwork will be signed UNCHECKED, as no detailed checking is undertaken at this stage.
+Any subsequent delivery errors will be reported back to the supplier within 5 business days of the delivery being made.